 Can a Driver Refuse?

 Drivers may refuse to take these exams, but there are legal implications under the “implied consent” rules.
 The premise is that by signing papers to register for a driver’s license and then driving on the road, drivers have consented to alcohol and chemical tests if they are stopped by law enforcement.

 They will face penalties if they fail to agree to such testing, which varies from state to state.
 In Massachusetts, for example, a six-month license suspension is compulsory, but this does not imply liability in the event of a court case.

-Any driver with a BAC of 0.08 or higher is considered illegal to drive in all states.
+Any driver with a BAC of 0.08 or higher is considered driving illegal in all states.
 This means that no additional evidence is needed.
 This is what the district attorney needs to charge them with driving under the influence.

 This does not rule out the likelihood of a driver being convicted even though his blood alcohol content (BAC) is less than 0.08.
-A police officer can testify claims to a driver’s erratic driving and may pull out CCTV and other supporting pieces of evidence of recklessness.
+A police officer can testify to a driver’s erratic driving and may pull out CCTV and other supporting evidence of recklessness.

 They face harsh punishments that begin with probation and progress to community service, fines, and eventually prison time.

 The driver’s prior convictions will determine the severity of the penalties.
 Is he a repeat offender?
 Was he driving at the time with a kid in the car?
 Was there any harm to the property?
 Was he behind the wheel of a commercial vehicle?
 Is someone dead?
 Was he old enough to drink legally?